 There's another downside, too; cruise ship bars can offer some really great drinks and fantastic showmanship.
 I have quite the selection of spirits at home, but still go to bars on land for the creativity, the additional options, and the ambiance.
 I've yet to have a stateroom attendant that will show up and flip booze-filled shampoo bottles to dazzle us before having a beverage.

-Update March 2017: I've also not seen a bartender flip a tampon flask, but if you really want to smuggle booze on a cruise ship and we're on the same sailing, just show up and poor me a drink out of one of those please.
+Update March 2017: I've also not seen a bartender flip a tampon flask, but if you really want to smuggle booze on a cruise ship and we're on the same sailing, just show up and pour me a drink out of one of those please.

 So what should I do instead?